OpenDMA/opendma-spec/OpenDMA-Spec.md

 The OpenDMA data model knows the special value null as representation for “not assigned”.

+#### §3 Properties

+A *property* is defined as a triple consisting of

+1.  a qualified name as defined in §1,
+2.  a data type as defined in §2, and
+3.  a value depending on the data type or null as representation for “empty”.

-#### §3 Objects
+#### §4 Objects

-An object is a list of zero or more properties (see §4).
+An *object* is a list of zero or more properties (see §3).
 Each object can be uniquely identified in its *context* by some *unique object identifier* that must be presentable as String.

 Definition: *context*